 Key research tools:

 - LinkedIn Search: Yes, that’s right.
 Developing your buyer personas can be as simple as searching LinkedIn.
-But like any research, you need a plan of action before beginning.
+But like any research, you need a plan before beginning.
 Discover common traits between customers by searching industries, geographic location, and job positions.
 Find out their interests by searching relevant keywords and checking follower lists of competitors.

 - Check out awards & endorsements: As a professional networking site, LinkedIn is all about showing off your skills and achievements.
 Users can list awards on their profile and have key skills endorsed by other connections.
 Study the profiles of your ideal buyer and check out their recommendations and endorsements.
 With this information, you can develop services and content that appeal to customers’ needs.